-(a) A Gaming Machine is shipped or transported into the State when the starting point for shipping or transporting begins outside the State and the shipping or transporting terminates in the State.

-(b) A licensed Manufacturer shipping or transporting a Gaming Machine into the State for use at a Gaming Facility must provide the following information to the Commission, prior to shipment, on forms provided or approved by the Commission:

-(1) the full name, address, and license number of the Person making the shipment;

-(2) the method of shipment and the name of the carrier, if any;

-(3) the full name, address, and license number of the Person to whom the Gaming-Machines are being sent and the destination of the shipment, if different from the address;

-(4) the number of Gaming-Machines in the shipment;

-(5) the serial number of each Gaming Machine;

-(6) the model number and description of each Gaming Machine;

-(7) the expected arrival date of the Gaming-Machines at their destination within the State; and (8) All controlled program devices or other system components certified by a Commission licensed Independent Testing Laboratory that require signature verification prior to installation must be removed from and shipped separately from all gaming machines being shipped.

-(9) All controlled program devices or other system components that are shipped to a Racetrack Gaming Operator Licensee must arrive at least five business days prior to installation addressed to the Commission Agents for signature verification, unless a written waiver is given by the Commission; and

-(10) such other information as required by the Commission.

-(11) Non-compliance shall result in disciplinary action.
+- (a) A Gaming Machine is shipped or transported into the State when the starting point for shipping or transporting begins outside the State and the shipping or transporting terminates in the State. - (b) A licensed Manufacturer or Distributor shall ship or transport Gaming Machine into the State in a trailer, box truck, or other container which shall be locked and include a numbered shipping seal placed so the Gaming Machines shall not be accessed without breaking the seal. - (c) A licensed Manufacturer or Distributor shall transmit the following information to the Commission, prior to shipment or transport, on forms provided or approved by the Commission: - (1) the full name, address, and license number of the Person making the shipment; - (2) the method of shipment and the name of the carrier, if any; - (3) the full name, address, and license number of the Person to whom the Gaming-Machines are being sent and the destination of the shipment, if different from the address; - (4) the number of Gaming-Machines in the shipment; - (5) the serial number of each Gaming Machine; - (6) the model number and description of each Gaming Machine; - (7) the date the shipment will depart and the expected arrival date of the Gaming-Machines at their destination within the State; and - (8) the number of the shipping seal placed on the trailer, box truck, or container used for shipping or transport; and - (9) other information as required by the Commission. - (d) All controlled program devices, software, or other system components certified by a Commission licensed Independent Testing Laboratory that require signature verification prior to installation shall be shipped separately from all gaming machines. - (e) All controlled program devices, software, or other system components shipped to a Commission Licensed Gaming Facility shall arrive at least five (5) business days prior to installation addressed to the Commission Gaming Agents for signature verification, unless a written waiver is given by a Commission Gaming Agent due to exigent circumstances.
+A shipment containing controlled program devices, software, or other system components shall be opened only by a Commission Gaming Agent or an authorized Commission employee. - (f) Non-Compliance with the provisions of this section shall result in disciplinary action.

 325:85-25-3.
-Receipt of Gaming Machines in the state
+Delivery of Gaming Machines to Gaming Facilities